integrations/microsoft-teams/Readme.md

 - In a channel only organization admin can configure reminders.
 - The day formats supported are weekdays, weekends, everyday and individual days or the sequence can be given with Mon ,Tue ,Wed,Thu,Fri,Sat,Sun.
 - The time format is 24 scale and we only support 30 minute intervals.
-The timezone is automatically taken from the Microsoft Teams timzone.
+The timezone is automatically taken from the Microsoft Teams timezone.

 You can remove reminders from a channel by running the following command `@github unschedule organization/repository`